-As can be seen above, the large majority of cases have been for pupils with impairments, which affect their ability to learn.
-The broadening of the definition of disability from December 2005 has meant that more children are counted as disabled, including all those with identified Special Educational Needs.
+As can be seen above, the large majority of cases have been for pupils with impairments which effect their ability to learn.
+The broadening of the definition of disability from December 2005 has meant that more children are counted as disabled including all those with identified Special Educational Needs.
 The High Court ruled in April 2004 that when judging if a pupil is disabled the Tribunal should examine what they cannot do rather than what they can do.

-15. Primary examples of reasonable adjustments
+14. Primary Examples of reasonable adjustments

-1. Carol is in Year 3 of her local primary school.
+1. Carol is in Year 3 of her local primary school

 Issue.
 Carol has severe asthma.
 She must have access to her puffer every lunchtime and when she has an asthma attack.
 Without her medication, which she can self-administer, her airways could become restricted and she may go into a coma.

 Reasonable Adjustments.
 Teaching assistants and teaching staff at the school have received training from a nurse on the asthma pump and checking air flow.
-The asthma pump is kept in the medical room and at a set time a teaching assistant records giving the pump to Carol who self-administers.
+The asthma pump is kept locked in the medical room and at set time a teaching assistant records giving the pump to Carol who self administers.
 The school has drawn up with Carol's parent an emergency health care plan to address what to do if she does not respond to the puffer.
 Outcome Carol has her needs safely met.
-In many schools the puffer is kept in the classroom for easy access.